Speaking

 Consulting

 If you are interested in working with Jim on a short or long-term basis, he is available to consult with your institution, program, or department to built a culture of effective teaching and learning.
-In this work he will draw upon the many hats he has worn in higher education: full professor of English literature, director of an honors program, founding director of a Center for Teaching Excellence, chair of an evaluation committee (i.e., promotion and tenure), academic consultant to OneHE, and the author of two hundred published essays and five books on teaching, learning, and thriving in higher education.
+In this work he will draw upon the many hats he has worn in higher education: full professor of English literature, director of an honors program, founding director of a Center for Teaching Excellence, chair of an evaluation committee (i.e., promotion and tenure), academic consultant to OneHE, and the author of two hundred published essays and six books on teaching, learning, and thriving in higher education.
 Learn more about consulting opportunities.